MartijnKeesmaat/frontend-data/README.md

 - Inner value - inside the the donut chart you see the amount of objects total and when hovered of a specific material

 ## Install
+[Parcel](https://parceljs.org/) is used as the application bundler for this project.
+The main goal of using Parcel was to use ES6 imports.
+This allows for the code to be more modular and easier to work with.

 First install dependencies:

 ```sh